Skip to content

 Some dogs do it because it reminds them of how they were groomed as puppies.
 When you see your dog looking relaxed and making soft sounds while nibbling, it means they’re just comforting themselves, not trying to be naughty.
-Let’s explore why dogs nibble on pillows, so you can better understand your furry friend.

-Reasons why do dogs nibble on pillows
+Why do dogs nibble on pillows?

 In short, dogs nibble on pillows because it helps them feel calm, reminds them of being puppies, gets your attention, fights boredom, reduces stress, soothes teething pain, or simply because they are curious about the pillow.